redhat-sap/sap-workshops/sap-smart-management/README.md

 ## Intro

-This workshop can be used to demonstrate the Smart Management capabilities for SAP Lansdcapes included as part of the `RHEL for SAP Solutions` subscription.
+This workshop can be used to demonstrate the Smart Management capabilities for SAP Landscapes included as part of the `RHEL for SAP Solutions` subscription.

 ## High-level architecture and components